LeBron James-Inspired Play 'King James' to Debut in Los Angeles in 2020

 The four-time MVP played 11 seasons in Cleveland over two separate stints.
 He led the Cavs to five Eastern Conference titles, including four straight from 2015 through 2018.

-James will do some acting of his own shortly as he's set to star in Space Jam 2, which has a July 16, 2021, release date.
+James will do some acting of his own shortly, as he's set to star in Space Jam 2, which has a July 16, 2021, release date.

 He also appeared as himself in the 2015 comedy Trainwreck and has been the executive producer for numerous television series, among other credits.